omnibenchmark/omnibenchmark/README.md

 # How to install

+0. Install singularity and debootstrap.
-1. Install micromamba, mamba or conda, activate
+1. Install micromamba, mamba or conda, activate with `micromamba activate`.
-2. Create an environment
+2. Create an environment.
+If named omnibenchmark, `micromamba create -n omnibenchmark`.
-3. Install using the `test-environment.yml` - includes snakemake and omnibenchmark
-4. Install easybuild, lua, lmod, apptainer, bootstrap
+3. Activate it with `micromamba activate omnibenchmark`.
+4. Clone this repository and get to its root.
+5. Install with `micromamba install -f test-environment.yml`.